jackatopolis/weather_crime_ETL_project/README.md

 Our database is stored in <a href="https://drive.google.com/file/d/18gTA-tWKAu1Ti16dY9xdhIZKTzNTQKUi/view?usp=sharing" target="_blank">crime_weather.sqlite.zip</a> because the un-compressed verison of the file was too large to upload to GitHub.
 The only table in our database is named crime_weather, and it contains all columns from our final DataFrame with appropriate value types assigned.

-The data is ready to be filtered or queried in any way the client sees fit; however, we recommend investigating correlations between temperature and/or weather condition and crime frequency and severity.
-We hypothesize that there are specific crime patterns that may be more prevalent during periods where the temperature is higher.
-An interested business or resource could use weather forecast data to deploy more patrols on days when the heat index is higher.
-Perhaps officers can be reduced in those areas where crime is less these days and deployed to crime pockets (hot spots) in the city.
+The data is ready to be filtered, queried, and analyzed in any way the client sees fit; however, we recommend investigating associations between temperature and/or weather and crime frequency and severity.
+We hypothesize a significant and positive association between specific crime patterns and higher temperatures.
+As discussed above, these data may one day serve as a use case for deriving weather-related police and patrol deployment algorithms.
+Such efforts have the potential to minimize crime and allocate resources when they are needed most.